yifangma/Time2Fellow/README.md

 # Codes and Data for Reproducing Results

-This repository contains the code and data used to reproduce the results presented in the paper "Collaborating with Former Fellows Shorten the Road to ACM Fellowship".
+This repository contains the code and data used to reproduce the results presented in the paper "The Road to ACM Fellowship: Examining Collaboration Patterns and Disparities".

 ## Datasets